-- Press the substant button to switch to index replay (three images). - Then press SET, and select [Mark All] using ▲ or ▼ on the multicontroller and press SET again.
+- Press the 🗗 button to switch to index replay (three images). - Then press SET, and select [Mark All] using ▲ or ▼ on the multicontroller and press SET again.
 (If you select [Clear All] instead of [Mark All], you can remove marks from all the images.) - You can mark or remove a mark from each image after marking or removing marks from all the images.

-• The selection mode will turn off and the Transfer Order menu will reappear.
+The selection mode will turn off and the Transfer Order menu will reappear.

-- Images are transferred in order from oldest to newest by the shooting date. - A maximum of 998 images can be marked per CF card. - Transfer settings can also be assigned to images with the supplied software programs on a computer.
+- Images are transferred in order from oldest to newest by the shooting date. - A maximum of 998 images can be marked per CF card.